ErikaJacobs/Personal-Website/content/post/Dash of Coronavirus Data/index.md

 ![](myspace.gif)

 This project honestly gave me a flash back to the days of Myspace.
 A memorable experience as a teenager in the mid-2000's was updating the format behind my MySpace profile using HTML.
 Unsurprisingly, these memories helped me problem solve through this Dash project!
-For example, I was able to remember that <BR> would add a space, and was able to figure out that "html.Br" in Dash was able to achieve the same thing.
+For example, I was able to remember that BR with carrots on both ends (<>) would add a line of space in html, figured out that "html.Br" in Dash was able to achieve the same thing.

 ## Visualizations and Plotly